Germany takes control of 3 Russian-owned oil refineries

 It said the move would help ensure continued energy supplies and was initially due to last for six months.

-Rosneft had previously made clear it had no intention to end the import of Russian oil, despite a looming EU embargo coming into force on Jan 1, 2023.
+Rosneft had previously made clear it had no intention to end the import of Russian oil via the Druzhba pipeline, despite a looming EU embargo coming into force on Jan 1, 2023.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.